ColorlibHQ/colorlib-coming-soon-maintenence/readme.txt

 1. Screenshots are located under /assets/screenshots/

 == Changelog ==
+= 1.0.94 =
+* Fix timer fields width in FireFox
+* Some escaping improvements

 = 1.0.93 =
 * Added option to add Google Analytics to landing page
 * Fix toggle button bug when using themes that change the layout of customizer controls